elgentos/magento2-cypress-testing-suite/README.md

 ```

 ## Setup
 Some tests are dependent on making changes in the database.
 This is done through the Magento 2 REST API.
 You will need to create an admin token for these tests.
+This is easily done using [magerun2](https://github.com/netz98/n98-magerun2).

 Get a list of all the admin users: `magerun2 admin:user:list`